ekmett/rounded/README.markdown

 Usage
 -----

+Use a 53 bit mantissa (the same size as used by a Double), and round down intermediate results:

-    sin pi :: Fixed Down Double  -- use a 53 bit mantissa, and round down intermediate results pi :: Fixed Near $(bits 256) -- use a 256 bit mantissa, and round intermediate results to the nearest value withPrecision 256 (exp pi)   -- compute using a precision that is specified at runtime.
+    sin pi :: Fixed Down Double

+Use a 256 bit mantissa, and round intermediate results to the nearest value:

+    pi :: Fixed Near $(bits 256)

+Specify a mantissa size at runtime:

+    reifyPrecision 512 (\(p::p) -> show (logBase 10 2 :: Fixed Near p))

 Contact Information
 -------------------